-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

-The Top 9 Animation Libraries for UI Designers in 2017By Alex Walker , Tanay Pant
+9 of the Best Animation Libraries for UI Designers

-Take your CSS animations to the next level with our Animating with CSS course by Donovan Hutchinson, the man behind CSS Animation Rocks.
+Take your CSS skills to the next level with our book CSS Master, 2nd Edition by Tiffany B. Brown – covering CSS animations, transitions, transformations and much more.

-Frontend web design has been through a revolution in the last decade.
-In 2007, most of us were still designing static magazine layouts – in 2017 we’re building ‘digital machines’ with thousands of resizing, coordinated, moving parts.
+Front-end web design has been through a revolution in the last decade.
+In the late noughties, most of us were still designing static magazine layouts.
+Nowadays, we’re building “digital machines” with thousands of resizing, coordinated, moving parts.

-Quite simply, great UI designers need to be great animators too – with a solid working understanding of the web animation techniques.
+Quite simply, great UI designers need to be great animators too — with a solid working understanding of web animation techniques.

-This is the latest update to our guide to helping you choose the right animation library for each task.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work – their strengths and weaknesses and when to choose each one.

-Keep in mind that we’re looking at each library from the perspective of a code-savvy UI designer – not as a ‘code guru’ developer.
+Keep in mind that we’re looking at each library from the perspective of a code-savvy UI designer, not as a “code guru” developer.
 Some of these libraries are pure CSS.
-Others are JavaScript, but none require anything more than basic HTML/CSS understanding to be useful.
-Link the library – add a CSS class.
+Others are JavaScript, but none require anything more than basic HTML/CSS and/or JavaScript understanding to be useful.

-The 2017 Top 9 Animation Libraries List
+Our Top 9 Animation Libraries List

 Animate.css

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.